Sunday to Friday from 10 a.m. to 6 p.m. Late opening on Thursday until 9 p.m.

 Bookstore – Coffee break

-The history of the Shoah can hurt, by certain statements or certain images, the sensitivity of the youngest.
-The Memorial offers children aged 8 to 12 a route through the permanent exhibition telling the story of the Jews in France during the Second World War, adapted to their level and sensitivity.
+The history of the Shoah can offend, through certain statements or images, the sensibilities of the youngest.
+The Memorial offers children aged 8 to 12 a tour of the permanent exhibition relating to the history of Jews in France during the Second World War, adapted to their level and sensitivity.

 An accompanying booklet with questions that appeal to the children’s reasoning allows them to walk inside the museum while avoiding the most shocking images.
-Benchmarks guide them to the most suitable documents – photographs, sound testimonies, film excerpts...
+Reference points guide them towards the most suitable documents – photographs, audio testimonies, film excerpts...
 During and after the visit, parents or accompanying adults are invited to help children complete this booklet.
 The last page is devoted to a drawing, a text or a free reflection that can be displayed in an area of the Memorial reserved for this purpose.

-The Memorial makes available to parents and educators different resources to prepare a visit of the places with children for whom the first contact, before entering the building to join the permanent exhibition, will be the Parvis with the bronze cylinder bearing the names of the Warsaw Ghetto and several camps and the Wall of the names of the Jews deported from France to these camps.
+The Memorial provides parents and educators with various resources to prepare a site visit with children for whom the first contact, before entering the building to join the permanent exhibition, will be the Parvis with the bronze cylinder bearing the names of the Warsaw Ghetto and several camps and the Wall of the names of Jews deported from France to these camps.

-The Shoah Memorial is a member of the
+Le Mémorial de la Shoah is a member of the